-To date, no antiviral drugs have been approved for the treatment of COVID-2019.
-In addition to the agents that hold promise such as remdesivir, lopinavir/ritonavir, ribavirin, interferon-α and hydroxychloroquine sulfate, some clinical trials are right now focusing on RNA dependent RNA polymerase (RdRp) inhibitors.
 Favipiravir (T-705, Toyama Chemical Co.
-Ltd.), a modified pyrazine analogue, is a potent inhibitor of viral RdRp.
-It has been approved for use in Japan since 2014, for the treatment of resistant cases of influenza [32].
+Ltd.), a modified pyrazine analogue, is a potent inhibitor of viral RNA dependent RNA polymerase (RdRp) approved in Japan since 2014, for the treatment of oseltamivirresistant cases of influenza [32].
 Besides influenza A and B, it has been found to be effective against avian influenza.
 It has also been investigated for the treatment of infections caused by Ebola virus, Lassa virus, and now SARS-CoV-2 [33].
-Favipiravir is a prodrug that gets metabolized to an active form favipiravir-ribofuranosyl-5'-triphosphate (favipiravir-RTP), which selectively binds to RdRp and inhibits viral replication.
+Favipiravir is a prodrug that gets metabolized to an active form favipiravirribofuranosyl-5'-triphosphate (favipiravir-RTP), which selectively binds to RdRp and inhibits viral replication.
 In contrast to the existing antivirals against influenza that primarily block the entry and exit of the virus from cells, favipiravir's novel mechanism of action allows its active form to get incorporated into the nascent RNA strand, thus preventing strand elongation and viral proliferation.
-The drug has an oral bioavailability of 97.6% and is 54% plasma protein-bound with an elimination half-life of 2-5 hours [32].
+The drug has an oral bioavailability of 97.6% and is 54% plasma protein-bound with an elimination half-life of 2-5 hours [37].
 The RdRp gene of SARS-CoV-2 is structurally similar to that of SARS-CoV and MERS-CoV, as revealed by genome sequencing [4].
-A clinical trial (ChiCTR2000029600) conducted in Shenzhen, China reported that COVID-19 patients who received favipiravir demonstrated significantly shorter viral clearance time and higher improvement in chest imaging, compared to the control group (4 days, 91.43% versus 11 days, 62%) [34].
+A clinical trial (ChiCTR2000029600) conducted in Shenzhen, China reported that COVID-19 patients who received favipiravir demonstrated significantly shorter viral clearance time and higher improvement in chest imaging, compared to the control group (4 days, 91.4% versus 11 days.
+62%) [34].
 In another multi-centre randomized trial (ChiCTR2000030254), treatment with favipiravir was found to be beneficial for COVID-19 patients with diabetes and/or hypertension as evidenced by decreased time-to-relief for fever and cough.
 Also, seven days clinical recovery rate increased from 55.9% to 71.4% [35].
 These studies indicate that favipiravir can be a safe and effective treatment option for COVID-19.
 The drug is currently undergoing Phase III clinical trial, which is expected to be completed by July 2020.